ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

    Answer 1: IDS must connect to a port that can see all traffic between the LAN and the Internet

-   Answer 2: IDS must be connected to a mirroe switch port or a hub located between the Internet connection and the LAN
+   Answer 2: IDS must be connected to a switch port or a hub located between the Internet connection and the LAN and mirrored to a sensor

 2. Describe how an IPS connects to a network.